georgescutelnicu/AdventOfCode-2023/README.md

 # Advent of Code 2023

-[Advent of Code](https://adventofcode.com/) is an annual coding event with daily programming challenges throughout the month of December.
-This repository contains my solutions to the Advent of Code 2023.
-I've attempted to solve each problem independently, but for some challenges, I struggled to understand or approach them despite watching explanations from others.
-Consequently, I haven't uploaded solutions for those particular problems.
+[Advent of Code](https://adventofcode.com/) is an annual coding event featuring daily programming challenges throughout December.
+This repository contains my solutions to the 2023 challenges.
+While I tried to solve each problem on my own, i encountered more difficulties as the event unfolded.
+In such instances i watched explanations and solutions from others participants to get a better understanding on how to approach them.
+As a result, not all the problems have a solution included in this repository.